ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 When we say "polled", we just mean that the EV3 brick initiates a read command to read data from the sensor.
 The data that is read depends on the current mode that is selected.
-You can change the polling rate using the `poll_ms` attribute (of the `msensor` device).
+You can change the polling rate using the `poll_ms` attribute (of the `lego-sensor` device).
 You can also disable polling by setting `poll_ms` to `0`.
 When polling is disabled, you can initiate a data read by setting the mode again.
 By default, I2C/NXT sensors are polled every 100 milliseconds.
 The default value can be changed via a module parameter.